-The exact date of the succession has yet to be confirmed, though reports have suggested it will take place on January 1, 2019.
-Naruhito will become the 126th emperor in the world’s oldest hereditary monarchy, a line dating back to the 5th century.
+On May 1, 2019, Naruhito will become the 126th emperor in the world’s oldest hereditary monarchy, a line dating back to the 5th century.
 So, what do we know about the heir apparent to the Chrysanthemum Throne?
 Here’s a look at the life and times of the future emperor.

 The Naru-chan Constitution

 The eldest son of Emperor Akihito and Empress Michiko, Naruhito was born in a makeshift hospital at the palace on February 23, 1960.
 His mother – the first commoner to marry into the imperial family – decided to raise Naruhito and his siblings, Prince Akishino and Sayako Kuroda, herself, even breastfeeding them.
 While that may not sound noteworthy, at the time it was considered significant as the everyday care of royal children had previously been the duty of wet nurses and maids.

 When his parents were away Naruhito would be left with nannies who were given written instructions by Michiko on how to take care of him.
 He was allowed no more than one toy at a time and had to be hugged at least once a day.
 This list of rules was turned into a best-selling book titled Naru-chan Kenpo (The Naruhito Constitution) that’s still popular today.